gitayam/non-standard-dissemination/Graphical Training Aid (GTA) - Leaflet Dissemination using sUAS.md

 ## Terms and Definitions

-sUAS

-Small Unmanned Aerial System
+sUAS: Small Unmanned Aerial System

-Leaflet

-A single sheet of paper or other material used to disseminate information.
+Leaflet: A single sheet of paper or other material used to disseminate information.

-Leaflet Dispersion

-The area that the leaflet will cover when it is dropped from a sUAS.
+Leaflet Dispersion: The area that the leaflet will cover when it is dropped from a sUAS.

-Wind Azimuth

-The direction from which the wind is blowing.
+Wind Azimuth: The direction from which the wind is blowing.

-Aircraft Descent Time

-The time it takes for the aircraft to descend to the target altitude.
+Aircraft Descent Time: The time it takes for the aircraft to descend to the target altitude.

-Speed
+Speed:
 	1. Aircraft Speed: The speed at which the aircraft is flying.
 	2. Wind Speed: The speed at which the wind is blowing.

-Drift
+Drift:
 	1. Forward Drift: The distance the leaflet will drift forward due to the wind.
 	2. Lateral Drift: The distance the leaflet will drift laterally due to the wind.